 The Grand Bend area offers sandy beaches just a short walk from the clubhouse.
 There are a variety of restaurants, shops, supermarkets and activities for the whole family.
 It is all walkable.
 The nearby Oakwood Inn offers luxury accommodation plus golf and tennis.
 The Huron County Playhouse less than 5 km away is one of Canada’s most successful summer theatres with a playbill suitable for the entire family.
 The Pinery Provincial Park is less than 2 miles to the South.
 One of the unique benefits of boat ownership at Grand Bend is the opportunity to watch the annual Canada Day fireworks display from the lake.

 Whether you’re 7 or 70, a novice or an old salt, there are sailing activities you can enjoy at Grand Bend.
 The club has organized sail training events in co-operation with the BOOM teaching program operated by the Ontario Sailing Association.
 Club members see these courses as a way to bring along future crew or members.
 Several of our boat owners are in need of additional crew from time to time.
 Many of the club’s current boat owners got their feet wet by sailing as crewmembers in club races.

 Launch, Haulout and Storage

 Each year, the club arranges for a large mobile crane to lift members’ boats into the water in late April and take them out in late October.
-High-pressure hull cleaning is available at haulout.
-The club has installed a permanent mast crane on-site.
+High-pressure hull cleaning is available at haul-out.
 There is also a public launching ramp operated by the Town of Lambton Shores next to the clubhouse.
 It is ideal for dinghies or trailer sailors.
-Winter storage can be arranged with on of our local marine supply stores if desired.
+Welcome Aboard!